Trees in Abbotsford - Urban Forest Strategy

 There needs to be more protection for all old growth trees now and there needs to be more trees and canopy coverage in West Abbotsford in particular because all the resources from the city goes to East Abbotsford, which is more white and more wealthy.
 West Abbotsford is neglected and big corporations and developers are destroying the land to create a concrete jungle and that needs to stop immediately.
 This needs to be done justly and equitably and there needs to be more trees everywhere.

-Amrit_HxH almost 3 years ago
+Amrit_HxH over 3 years ago

 The loss of trees and in particular the old growth trees in Abbotsford is disconcerting to say the least.
 Just take a drive through the old Abbotsford area (off McCallum Rd.) and you'll get a good feel for the "effectiveness" of the current policies and bylaws.
 Every square inch on all the new developments is paved, and the 1-2 decorative trees planted in lieu of the old growth that were cut down, provide zero value to the environment.
 Emphasis should be put on preservation as time is clearly not on our side.
 It is indeed very sad to see how we're racing to build a concrete and asphalt urban jungle with little or no regard for the environment and all the sentient beings that call Abbotsford their home.

-Chris almost 3 years ago
+Chris over 3 years ago

 I'm concerned about increased tree removal and inadequate tree replacement by homeowners and developers.
 In particular, large trees are key resources that are not easy or quick to replace.